Small School: HUGE Staff

 Four Co-Directors collectively run the day-to-day operations of Holden.
 Each Co-Director also teaches, directly connecting Holden’s administration to the learning environment and enabling the school to work in a way that best meets students needs.
 All staff meet with the entire student body during weekly Community Meeting.
 The Co-Directors regularly consult with our core teachers, counseling interns, psychological consultants, student council, parent advisory board, board of trustees, and student body about issues affecting the school community to ensure that the school is achieving its mission.

 Kate graduated from San Francisco State University with a self-designed BA in English with a focus on education.
 In addition to teaching academic and elective classes and tutoring, Kate supervises the academic teachers and is the CFO of Holden.
-She is also a certified personal trainer.
+She is also a certified personal trainer and serves on the educational advisory board of UC theatre concert career pathways.
 Actively involved in the punk scene since 1979, Kate is a founding member of B.O.B., a collective that organizes international punk rock concerts.
 Kate has been at Holden in various capacities since 1987.

 Kristin graduated from Hamilton College with a BA in Studio Arts and Sociology.
 She received her MA in Counseling Psychology from California Institute of Integral Studies in 1997 and became a licensed Marriage & Family Therapist in 2001.
-Kristin is Holden’s Director of Admissions and co-heads Holden’s Outdoor Adventure Program.
-She has been a Co-Director since 2000.
+Kristin is Holden’s Director of Admissions and has been a Co-Director since 2000.
 Outside Holden, she spends time with her family.

 Abby graduated from Holden High School in 1993 and has a BA in Humanities with an emphasis in Education from New College of California.
 She has an MA in Special Education from San Francisco State University and a Mild to Moderate Education Specialist Credential.
 She directs Holden’s Learning Support Program and is a member of the Council for Exceptional Children.
 Outside of Holden, Abby enjoys nature, yoga, dance, and spending time with her friends and family.